Blender Animation

 Elizabeth from Bioshock Infinite holding a Sky-Hook

 I made it my goal to create my own Sky-Hook mod, and began researching how to make this possible.
 A few months later, using the open-source tools provided by the publisher, I released my first version of the melee weapon.
 It was a static model of the Sky-Hook replacing crowbars.
-During this process I learned how to open and repack game files, how to combine diffuse and normal maps, taught myself to use Blender for object manipulation and model creation, and how the Source Engine packages effects, sound, and animation into the game.
+During this process I learned how to:

 And yet this first release did not feel right to me.
-The glove was held the wrong way, the hooks didn’t spin like I wanted them to, and swung like a baseball bat.
-I thought it was enough to replace the object itself, but I realized that in order for the Sky-Hook to feel like a mechanical glove-drill, I needed to animate it like a mechanical glove-drill.
+Some users commented how the glove was held the wrong way, the hooks didn’t spin, and swung like a baseball bat rather than a Sky-Hook.
+I realized that in order for the Sky-Hook to feel like a mechanical glove-drill, I needed to animate it like a mechanical glove-drill.
 So I did that.

 This update had much better user feedback!
 It was a lot closer to what I wanted, and felt very cool to swing against the undead.
 The swing of the glove and the sound of impact against zombies all felt really powerful with my new animations.
 In 15 months I learned how to animate and create objects and textures, and has since exploded in subscribes and favorites.